CNNs for JPEGs: A Study in Computational Cost: Introduction

-\rv[A preliminary version of this work was presented at ICIP~2020~\cite{ICIP_2020_Santos}.
-Here, we expanded our experiments by also using data-driven techniques to reduce the amount of input channels, evaluating our methods on the ImageNet dataset and also using FPS to measure the network inference speed.]{A preliminary version of this work was presented at IEEE International Conference on Image Processing (ICIP 2020)~\cite{ICIP_2020_Santos}.
+Preliminary versions of this work were presented at IEEE International Conference on Image Processing (ICIP 2020)~\cite{ICIP_2020_Santos} and Iberoamerican Congress on Pattern Recognition (CIARP 2021)~\cite{santos2021less}, where we presented our handcrafted and data-driven approaches, respectively, to reduce the amount of input channels and computational complexity.
 Here, we introduce several innovations.
 First, we present an in-depth review of deep learning methods that take advantage of the JPEG compressed domain.
-In addition, we discuss new strategies for reducing the amount of input channels that are fed to the network.
-Moreover, we conduct an extensive experimental evaluation on a much larger and on a more challenging dataset and report new experiments both for the analysis of the evaluated methods and for the comparison with other works.
-Finally, we also include a performance analysis of different models regarding their network inference speed in terms of frames per second (FPS), considering both the data preprocessing time and the network time.}
+In addition, we discuss new strategies for reducing the amount of input channels that are fed to the network, testing the impact of not upsampling the chroma components of the DCT.
+Finally, we also include new experiments evaluating the performance of different models regarding their network inference speed in terms of frames per second (FPS), considering both the data preprocessing time and the network time.
+The experiments we added were crucial for the discussions proposed in this paper.
+The inference time measurements provide further insight on the relevance of the decodification on the running time of the model and show that even if we disregard the gains in preprocessing time that were obtained by our strategies, they would still be considerably faster than the other compared models, a speed up that is crucial in environments with limited computational resources.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:compression} briefly reviews the JPEG image compression algorithms.
 Section~\ref{sec:related} discusses related work.
 Section~\ref{sec:approach} describes our approach to reduce the computational cost for decoding images by training CNNs directly on the compressed data.
 Section~\ref{sec:results} presents the experimental setup and reports our results.
 Finally, we offer our conclusions and directions for future work in Section~\ref{sec:conclusions}.